 Why would she say such a thing?
 Obviously, she thought that having hit a flush the first time made hitting it a second time less likely.
 But is this true?
 Absolutely not!
 These are independent probabilities that have nothing to do with one another.

 The gambler’s fallacy occurs when we believe past events can predict future outcomes, even in random and independent situations.
-Let’s take a coin toss, for example.
+Let’s take a coin toss as a gambler's fallacy example.
 Assuming it’s a fair coin, it is possible to experience long strings of heads or tails.
 Suppose I have flipped a coin 50 times, and all 50 times, it came up heads.
 Do you think it is more likely that the 51st flip will come up tails because it is “due”?
 If you said yes, you’ve experienced the gambler’s fallacy.
 The results of a coin toss are independent of one another and have no impact on subsequent outcomes.

 Poker is like this, too.
 Hitting a draw doesn’t make it more or less likely to occur again.
 The cards do not have a memory.
 Poker comes with a generous serving of randomness, but that can be hard for a pattern-recognizing machine like the brain to accept.